Dyrits/LEARN-SASS/01 - Create a Sass Stylesheet/Refactor CSS to SCSS/README.md

 ### Details | Comments
 - This project has not been made from scratch.
 A premade template from the related course has been used.

-### CodePen
-You can find this project on CodePen.
-URL: ...

 ### Status
 Completed